Xalapa: Culture

 Xalapa is known as the "Athens of Veracruz" because of the strong cultural influence of its major university, Universidad Veracruzana (the main public university in the State of Veracruz).
 General Enriquez is known for policies encouraging the educational system in Xalapa.

 Culturally, Xalapa has a wide variety of events associated with its theatres, museums, and street art.
-Many musicians and dancers frequently perform in the center in the nights, especially on special occasions and events of celebration or commemoration; they often dance the fandango.
+Many musicians and dancers frequently perform in the center at night, especially on special occasions and events of celebration or commemoration; they often dance the fandango.
+In 2021, UNESCO recognized Xalapa as a world City of Music, writing that Xalapa "is distinguished by having a strong creative vocation focused on musical culture."

 Art has a keen following in Xalapa.
 The gallery, Pinacoteca Diego Rivera, located near the City Hall and Parque Juárez in downtown, has the most numerous collection of Diego Rivera's paintings in all of Mexico.

 Holidays

 Feast day of San José, Feast of Santiago Apostle, Feast of the Immaculate Heart of Jesus, Conception of Maria, and Expo-Fair International are all celebrated in the city.
 An important religious holiday is on 8 December, the Feast of the Immaculate Conception, celebrating Mary the Mother of God patroness of the city.
 On 24 October San Rafael Guizar and Valencia are celebrated, with thousands of people from all over Mexico visiting their tomb that is in a chapel within the cathedral.
 The cathedral remains open all night and day during this event.